-The bill would require each home-owned amusement rides or registered agritourism activity be registered with the Department prior to operation.
-Registration would be in such form and manner as prescribed by the Secretary and require payment of registration fees as follows:
+The bill would require each limited-use amusement ride or registered agritourism activity be registered with the Department prior to operation.
+Registration would be in such form and manner as prescribed by the Secretary and require payment of a registration fee of \$50.